pytest-dev/pluggy/docs/index.rst

 User
 ++++

-The `user` wants to use new or changed features make available `subscribers` as so-called `plugins` for a `publisher` project.
+The `user` wants to use new or changed features made available by `subscribers` as so-called `plugins` for a `publisher` project.
 They install the `publisher` project and the `plugin` they want to use.
 Through the magic of entry points the `publisher` will discover the `plugin` hooks and start calling them as part of their normal program execution.

 If a `user` doesn't need the changed behaviour of a `plugin` anymore, they uninstall it and all is back to normal.